w3c/wai-curricula/content/index.md

 ### Embrace Universal Design

-Avoid inadvertent prioritizing of one perceived group over another.
-The accessibility requirements for people with disabilities overlap without clear boundaries.
+Avoid inadvertent prioritizing of one perceived group of people over another.
+Accessibility requirements for people with different disabilities overlap without clear boundaries.
 For example, captions support people who are deaf and hard of hearing as well as people with some forms of cognitive and learning disabilities.
 Good practice for courses, training, and certification programs is ensure that students understand the concepts of universal design to create accessible and inclusive experiences for everyone.
 For guidance on cross-disability aspects, refer to [How people with disabilities use the Web](/people-use-web).

+### Explain Roles and Responsibilities

+Accessibility is the responsibility of everyone involved throughout the inception, planning, design, development, and on-going maintenance of websites and applications.
+Make sure that students understand the relationships between different roles involved, and the implications of this on different tasks.
+For example, creating an accessible form requires collaboration between the content author, designer, and developer, as well as resource allocation from the project manager.
+Even if you are teaching only one of these roles, make sure that students understand the scope of their responsibility in relation to others.

 ### Make it Accessible